 Disclosure of Process Related to Executive Compensation

-If applicable, the applicant will submit a description of the process used to determine executive compensation by uploading the document as an attachment in JustGrants.
-See the OJP Grant Application Resource Guide for additional information.
+If applicable, the applicant will upload a description of the process used to determine executive compensation by uploading the document as an attachment in JustGrants.
+See the "Application Attachments" section of the OJP Grant Application Resource Guide for information.